michhar/michhar.github.io/docs/how-i-built-pytorch-gpu.md

 ## Instructions

-Create a shell script with the following contents as an example and refer to rest of post for possible changes you may have to make.
+Create a shell script with the following contents (this being only an example) and refer to rest of post for possible changes you may have to make.

 ```bash
 # Post 1.0rc1 for a few fixes I needed